wellbeing18/lerobot/jdocs/bimanual/jassy/documentation/opencv_camera_crop_modification.md

-# OpenCV Camera Digital Zoom Feature Modification
+# OpenCV Camera Crop Feature Modification

 **Date**: 2024-12-31
-**Purpose**: Add digital zoom (center crop) functionality to LeRobot's OpenCV camera for the head camera
+**Purpose**: Add digital crop functionality to LeRobot's OpenCV camera for the head camera to remove unwanted top portion of frame (simulates tilting camera down)

 ## Overview

-This modification adds `capture_width` and `capture_height` parameters to the OpenCV camera configuration, allowing you to capture at a higher resolution and center crop to the output `width` x `height` for an effective "zoom" effect.
+This modification adds three parameters to the OpenCV camera configuration:
+- `capture_width` / `capture_height` - Capture at a different resolution than output
+- `crop_y_offset` - Offset the crop region vertically (positive = remove more from top)

-**Use case**: Head camera mounted high captures too much background.
-By capturing at 1280x960 and cropping center 640x480, we get ~2x zoom.
+**Current use case**: Head camera mounted high captures too much background/ceiling.
+By capturing at 800x600 and cropping to 640x480 with `crop_y_offset=60`, we remove the top 120 pixels (20% of frame), effectively "tilting" the camera down without physical adjustment.

-**Key concept**:
+**Key concepts**:
 - `width` / `height` = **OUTPUT** dimensions (what goes to dataset, what model sees)
 - `capture_width` / `capture_height` = **CAPTURE** dimensions (camera hardware resolution)
+- `crop_y_offset` = Vertical offset from center crop (positive = remove more from top)

 ## Files Modified